neoml-lib/neoml/NeoML/docs/en/API/ClassificationAndRegression/Svm.md

 - *Coeff0* — the kernel free term (for `KT_Poly`, `KT_Sigmoid`)
 - *Tolerance* — the algorithm precision, the stop criterion
 - *ThreadCount* — the number of processing threads to be used while training
-- *MulticlassMode* - the approach used in multiclass task
+- *MulticlassMode* - the approach used in multiclass task: OneVsAll (default) or OneVsOne

 ## Model